sneakerhax/Posts/posts/Dockerizing_Email_Harvester.md

 [+] Searching in ASK: 50 results
 ```

-This runs the docker image in interactive mode and takes everything after the image name as an argument.
+This runs the docker container in interactive mode and takes everything after the image name as an argument.

-For more information the documentation can be found [here](https://docs.docker.com/engine/reference/commandline/run/)
+For more information on the run command documentation can be found [here](https://docs.docker.com/engine/reference/commandline/run/)

-### Conclusion
+## Conclusion

 So there you go a Dockerized tool.
 This makes it really easy to deal with dependencies.
 For example you can send the image to a friend and they can run it with ease as long as they have Docker.
 It doesn’t matter what kind of system they are running.
 I think all tools should come with a Dockerfile to deal with dependency issues.